Coronavirus (Covid-19) in Amsterdam - Everything You Need to Know

 Covid-19/Coronavirus in Amsterdam - The Current Status

 As soon as I hit publish on this post it's very likely the situation will change in Amsterdam because that is the very nature of this seemingly highly infectious bug.
-At the time of writing, this live blog managed by Gemeente Amsterdam (the Municipality/Council of Amsterdam) that is being updated when necessary with the number of confirmed cases in Amsterdam.
-It is this page that they are keeping updated with any important information for residents so I strongly recommend bookmarking it if you want to stay informed (it's in Dutch but Google Translate works fine).
+At the time of writing, this page managed by Gemeente Amsterdam (the Municipality/Council of Amsterdam) is where you can find the most up to date information about Covid-19 in Amsterdam, it is mostly in Dutch but there are some links to info in English, and also Google Translate works well.

 The Best Resources for Monitoring Coronavirus in Amsterdam

 In addition to this page, you should also read this official advice from the Dutch National Institute for Public Health and the Environment can be found here, so you can see what residents are being advised.
 I would also recommend you have a look at this post (in English) sharing important information and advice as published by the University of Amsterdam who have been closely monitoring the situation.

 And this is what Amsterdam Marketing (the company responsible for tourism management to the city) are reporting too.
 These are all pages you should check in on when making a final decision about whether or not you should travel to Amsterdam during the Coronavirus/Covid-19 outbreak.

 Am I at Risk of Getting Coronavirus/Covid-19 in Amsterdam?